 Projects that are included in the CIP are not guaranteed funding.
 The CIP is a reflection of the needs of the City, but not all of these needs can be met in a single five-year period.
-Due to financial constraints, the City continues to face a significant challenge in meeting capital demands.
-While financial realities will always be a challenge for City government, the CIP facilities the matching of limited resources to the City's most high priority capital needs.
+Due to financial constraints, the City continues to face a significant challenge in meeting all capital demands.
+The CIP quantifies estimated costs for all of the City's capital needs, and facilitates the process of matching of limited resources to the City's most high priority needs.

 In past years, work on many building and road projects was deferred, due to budgetary constraints.
-Over the past several years, the City has made a concerted effort to address these capital needs by restructuring its debt, and increasing its capacity for future debt issuances.
-The City is finally reaping the benefits of these efforts and over the past few years, it has had an increased ability to address high priority CIP projects.
+More recently, the City has made a concerted effort to address these capital needs by restructuring its debt, and increasing its capacity for future debt issuances.
+The City is finally reaping the benefits of these efforts and has had an increased ability to address high priority CIP projects, as evidenced by the large number of high priority projects completed over the past five years.

-"Fiscal impact" is the most heavily weighted evaluative criteria used in the CIP.
-This means that the opportunity to reduce the City's share of a project's cost by leveraging outside funding sources will move a project higher up on the CIP list.
-This allows the administration to ensure that it getting the maximum benefit per City dollar spent on capital improvement projects, and it incentivizes City departments to work hard to secure outside funding sources.
+"Fiscal impact" is the most heavily weighted evaluative criteria used to score projects in the CIP.
+Practically, this weighting means that the opportunity to reduce the City's share of a project's cost by leveraging outside funding sources will move a project higher up on the CIP list.
+This allows the administration to ensure that it getting the maximum benefit per City dollar spent on capital improvement projects.
+This also serves to incentivize City departments to work hard to secure outside funding sources.

 This strategy has proven very successful in recent years, and the City continues to leverage alternative funding sources to help reduce overall project costs.
-The following sources have been used to help the City fund projects on this and prior years' CIPs.
+The following sources have been used to help the City fund projects listed on this and prior years' CIPs.